propellerlabsio/meteor-ui5-website/public/docs/tutorial/07-Accounts.md

     },
 ```

-## Change the state of the buttons depending on whether the user is logged in or not
+## Change the state of the buttons based on whether the user is logged in or not
+To add this function go to `webapp/Tasks.controller.js` file and add the codes below

 ```js
    showOrHideAccountButtons: function(){